yohangglobal/research-vault/README.md

 Feel free to duplicate and add your own content as well as use this as a framework for keeping up with the crypto industry.

 ## Table of Contents
+0. [Setup](https://github.com/yohangglobal/research-vault/tree/main/-setup): creating your own Obsidian<>Github connection.
 1. [Crypto](https://github.com/yohangglobal/research-vault/tree/main/Crypto): covering Guides, DeFi, Ecosystems, and Tools to get a user with any level of experience up to speed on this industry.
-2. [Programming](https://github.com/yohangglobal/research-vault/tree/main/Programming): reviewing courses in Computer Science/SQL & Python projects that people can try out.
-3. [Writing](https://github.com/yohangglobal/research-vault/tree/main/Writings): collecting notes from previous Articles & Threads with Events & Podcasts I've listened to.
+2. [Writings](https://github.com/yohangglobal/research-vault/tree/main/Writings): collecting notes from previous Articles & Threads with Events & Podcasts I've listened to.
+3. [Programming](https://github.com/yohangglobal/research-vault/tree/main/Programming): reviewing courses in Computer Science/SQL & Python projects that people can try out.

 ## Published Pages
 >This vault acts as a more informal brain dump of thoughts & summaries prior to creating public Notion pages that I share through [GG Capital](https://ggcapital.io/).